Does your organisation work with kids?

 Many of the changes to the blue card system affect organisations where workers or volunteers require blue cards.

-To help you manage your organisation's obligations, you will be able to use the online Organisation Portal to manage blue card records more easily.
+To help you manage your organisation’s obligations, you are now able to use an online Organisation Portal to manage blue card records more easily.
 This portal is being rolled out gradually.

 We have also created resources including posters and fact sheets to help you understand and communicate the requirements with your workers and/or volunteers.

-No Card, No Start will mean that paid workers must have a blue card (no longer a pending application) before they can work with children.
+No Card, No Start means that paid workers must have a blue card (no longer a pending application) before they can work with children.

 There is no change for volunteers, trainee students and people running regulated child-related businesses—they have always needed a blue card before they can start working or volunteering with children.

-As long as an individual submits their renewal applicationbefore their current card expires, they will be able to continue to work in paid employment, volunteer, run the business or undertake student placement—even if we haven't issued their new blue card by the time their previous card expires.
+As long as an individual submits their renewal application before their current card expires, they can continue to work in paid employment, volunteer, run the business or undertake student placement—even if we haven’t issued their new blue card by the time their previous card expires.

 Organisations using the Organisation Portal will be able to check whether a card holder has applied to renew their card.

-Organisations who are not using the Organisation Portal will be able to check whether a card holder has applied to renew their card by phoning us on 1800 113 611.
+Organisations who are not using the Organisation Portal will be able to check whether a card holder has applied to renew their card by calling us on 1800 113 611.